thayeylolu/A-B-testing/README.md

 # A-B-testing
-An A/B testing using Statistical tools on the radio button to prompt website users to fill their BIO for an Ad site
+An A/B testing using Statistical tools in R.

 ## Introduction

 In this Project, I will work with the AdSmartABdata data I found on Kaggle.
 I intend to run a case study where A/B testing is applied on the click through rate.
 The primary aim is to compare user interactions with the bio questionnaire to determine which interaction statistically improves CTR .

+## Data
+The Data is available on Kaggle here is the (link)[https://www.kaggle.com/datasets/osuolaleemmanuel/ad-ab-testing].

-_The Data Columns_
+**The Data Columns**

 - auction_id: the unique id of the online user who has been presented the BIO questionnaire. • experiment: which group the user belongs to - control or exposed.
 – control: users who have been shown a dummy ad